This is a wonderful addition to my flower gardern. Looks great where I planted it.

 Hay Scented Ferns are hardy and thrive on their own after stabilized.

 Hay-scented ferns thrive on their own after becoming established.
 Plant bare-root ferns in the soil to which compost has been added.
 The ferns are hardy and forgiving, but to get a colony established and growing without issue, work compost into the soil before planting to ensure proper draining.
 Once the hay-scented fern plants have become established, they will need no further care.

-This is a beautiful fern to have around the house.
-The leaves of this fern turn to a greenish yellow or green color.
-In the shade, this plant spreads very slowly, but in the good moist soil in full sun it can spread quite explosively.
+The hay-scented fern is a beautiful fern to have around the house.
+The leaves of this fern turn to a greenish-yellow or green color.
+This plant spreads very slowly in the shade, but in the good moist soil in full sun, it can spread quite explosively.
 Deer also use the plant as a cover while they lay down, so it may attract deer to your home.
-This fern looks good planted almost anywhere ranging from the garden, natural area or a hanging basket indoors.
+This fern looks good planted almost anywhere, ranging from the garden, natural area, or a hanging basket indoors.